NiklasLandsberg/Refinitiv-Eikon---Python-API/README.md

 10. Specify your time frame.
 11. The RIC argument has to be a list with strings and non-null.
 Eikon has problems to retrieve data for more than 3000-5000 RICS at a time.
 Hence, you need to slice the lists into chunks.

-The loops can break but then they have to be rerun.
+The loops might break but then they have to be rerun.
 It is a known problem in the Python API. (# https://community.developers.refinitiv.com/questions/45723/why-eikonerror-error-code-400-backend-error-400-ba.html)
 One trick would be to even lower the numbers of rics in the lists where the information is retrieved.